-The ultimate goal of this solicitation is to increase the pool of researchers in the social and behavioral sciences that are involved in research relevant to problems that affect criminal justice policy and practice in the United States.
-Through the GRF program in the Social and Behavioral Sciences, NIJ supports graduate education by investing in academic institutions that support outstanding and promising doctoral students.
+The ultimate goal of this solicitation is to increase the pool of researchers who are involved in providing STEM-based solutions to problems that affect criminal justice policy and practice in the United States.
+Through the GRF-STEM program, NIJ supports STEM graduate education by investing in academic institutions that support outstanding and promising doctoral students.

-Recipients of awards made under this solicitation will be required to deliver bi-annual and final progress reports, and quarterly financial reports to NIJ by specified deadlines.
+Recipients of awards made under this solicitation will be required to deliver annual and final progress reports and quarterly financial reports to NIJ by specified deadlines.
 The final deliverables for awards under this solicitation are: